sm9cc/StealthRevived/README.md

-# Stealth Revived #
+# Simple Stealth #

-*A proper stealth plugin that actually works.
+*Just another Stealth plugin.
 *

-Stealth Revived is a plugin which aims to help server admins catch cheaters by hiding them completely when they go into spectator.
+Simple Stealth is a plugin which aims to help server admins catch cheaters by hiding them when they go into spectator.

 ### What does the plugin currently do? ###
 * Hides stealthed admins from scoreboard.